 If an individual holds a fluoroscopy supervisor and operator permit, four (4) of the 10 credits must be in radiation safety for the clinical uses of fluoroscopy.
 [17 CCR 30403(b)]

-Make sure to send the RHB the required change of address form when your address changes.
+Be sure to send the RHB the required change of address form when your address changes.
 This is required to be sent within 30 days after you have moved.
 There is no website where you can submit your change of address, so make sure you mail it in as necessary.

 Checking on the Status of Your Renewal Application